 SL.
 No. Particulars Details a) Name (s) of the related party & nature of relationship Not Applicable b) Nature of contracts/arrangements/transaction Not Applicable c) Duration of the contracts/arrangements/transaction Not Applicable d) Salient terms of the contracts or arrangements or transaction including the value, if any Not Applicable e) Justification for entering into such contracts or arrangements or transactions' Not Applicable f) Date of approval by the Board Not Applicable g) Amount paid as advances, if any Not Applicable h) Date on which the special resolution was passed in General meeting as required under first proviso to section 188 Not Applicable 2.
-Details s of material contracts or arrangements or transactions at Arm's length basis.
+Deta Is of material contracts or arrangements or transactions at Arm's length basis.
 SL.
-No. Particulars Details a) b) c) d) e) f) Name (s) of the related party & nature of relationship Nature of contracts/arrangements/transaction Duration of the contracts/arrangements/transaction Salient terms of the contracts or arrangements or transaction including the value, if any Date of approval by the Board Amount paid as advances, if any There are no material contracts/ arrangements entered into by the Company.
-De etails of f other related party transactions are forming part of Notes to financial statem ients, refer note no. 38.
+No. Particulars Details a) Name (s) of the related party & nature of relationship There are no material contracts/ b) Nature of contracts/arrangements/transaction arrangements entered into by the c) Duration of the contracts/arrangements/transaction Company. d) Salient terms of the contracts or arrangements or transaction including the value, if any e) Date of approval by the Board f) Amount paid as advances, if any

+\Details of other related party transactions are forming part of Notes to financial statements, refer note no. 38.